 A Teen Driving Plan can help young drivers stay safe this summer, says UR Medicine pediatric safety specialist Dr. Anne Brayer.
 Distractions and inexperience can lead to dangerous situations and tragic outcomes, but can often be prevented with diverse practice and quality instruction before your teen gets his or her license.

-, suggests that a structured, web-based Teen Driving Plan (TDP)—that includes driver training in various environments and conditions as well as parent involvement in early driving experience—may improve safety for young drivers.
+A recent study, published in JAMA Pediatrics, suggests that a structured, web-based Teen Driving Plan (TDP)—that includes driver training in various environments and conditions as well as parent involvement in early driving experience—may improve safety for young drivers.
 A TDP can help your teen advance from one stage of driving to the next, with a greater understanding of and appreciation for the rules of the road.

 Here are some things to keep in mind as your teen works toward earning a driver’s license.